grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 The right level of abstraction depends on your specific use case.
 For instance if you need to customize the prediction logic, you may opt for a custom prediction routine.
 If you need to deploy a model quickly and don’t require much customization, a prebuilt container may be the best choice.

-** Key takeaways:**
+**Key takeaways:**
-- Even though CPR provide full customization over the prediction logic, debugging may be harder than directly implementing a FastAPI server as the implementation details are offuscated.
+- Even though CPR provide full customization over the prediction logic, debugging may be harder than directly implementing a model server as the implementation details are offuscated.
 - Using a prebuilt container requires you to take extra care in ensuring that the model artifacts are compatible with the prebuilt container.
 However, the prediction output from the prebuilt container has the added benefit of being compatible with other GCP services such as explainability and monitoring.
 - Making the effort of matching your implementation output with the prebuilt container output can be a good idea in the long run.
 Having said that, there are scenarios in which this may not be possible, for instance due to no prebuilt image matching your library requirements.
-One example would be when implementing a model that requires a scikit-learn wrapper around an xgboost model
+One example would be when implementing a model that requires a scikit-learn wrapper around an xgboost model.

 I hope this has been enlightening and that you now have a better understanding of the different levels of abstraction when deploying ML models.
 If you have any questions or feedback, feel free to reach out!